VDA5050/VDA5050/VDA5050_EN.md

 The header consists of the following individual elements.
 The header is not a JSON object.

-Object structure/Identifier | Data type | Description
+Object structure | Data type | Description
 ---|---|---
 headerId | uint32 | Header ID of the message.<br> The headerId is defined per topic and incremented by 1 with each sent (but not necessarily received) message. timestamp | string | Timestamp (ISO 8601, UTC); YYYY-MM-DDTHH:mm:ss.fffZ (e.g., "2017-04-15T11:40:03.123Z").